bayfrontmedia/translation/README.md

 **Description:**

-Add translations to the known translations.
+Add translations to the known translations for the current request only.

 **Parameters:**